An Exclusive Interview With A U.S. Application Support Engineer

 When did you join Clearvision?

-I had the honor of joining the Clearvision team back in July 2016.
+I had the honour of joining the Clearvision team back in July 2016.

 How did you get into the IT industry?